microshare/microshare.github.io/docs/2/technical/microshare-platform/device-cluster-guide.md

 What does reauthorize mean?

-To understand this it is necessary to understand the principle of [identity](../../microshare-platform-advanced/identity-guide).
+To understand this, it is necessary to understand the principle of [identity](../../microshare-platform-advanced/identity-guide).
 And ownership linked to share rules.

-The reauthorization will allow to reassociate the ownership of a device cluster.
+The reauthorization will allow you to reassociate the ownership of a device cluster.
 When you click on this button, Microshare will take the account under which you are logged in, as well as the identity you are currently on, and will reauthorize the ownership and identity of the device cluster.

 This is especially useful when the device cluster has been created under the wrong identity.
 Because usually we recommend to create it under the Microshare default identity.